jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 ![paper_diagram](/images/distbelief/paper_diagram.png){: .center} <!-- .element height="50%" width="50%" -->

-The parameter server is just a copy of the model parameters, which can send model parameters when requested and can also receive an accumulated gradient, which it then applies to it's own copy of the parameters.
+The parameter server is just a copy of the model parameters, which can send model parameters when requested and can also receive an accumulated gradient, which it then applies to its own copy of the parameters.

 Downpour SGD is very similar to normal SGD, with two main exceptions.